nhsconnect/gpconnect/index.md

 [![Semver](http://img.shields.io/badge/semver-2.0.0-yellow.svg)](http://semver.org/spec/v2.0.0.html){:target="_blank" class="no_icon"} [![License](http://img.shields.io/:license-apache2-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html){:target="_blank" class="no_icon"}
 {% endcomment %}

-In partnership with principal GP clinical system suppliers, GP Connect has developed a set of FHIR&reg; API specifications that make data from different clinical systems available to clinicians when and where they need it.
+In partnership with GP clinical system suppliers, GP Connect has developed a set of FHIR&reg; API specifications that make data from different clinical systems available to clinicians when and where they need it.

-GP Connect supports the development of products that use the clinical data made available by our APIs for direct care purposes.
+GP Connect supports the development of products that use the data made available by the APIs for direct care purposes.

 ## Audience ##
-The content here is designed for a technical audience (that is, developers, architects and testers).
-For other details, such as the vision, timescales, business benefits and case studies, please see the [NHS Digital GP Connect homepage](https://digital.nhs.uk/services/gp-connect){:target="_blank"}.
+The content here is designed for a technical audience (that is, developers, technical architects and testers).
+For timescales, business benefits and case studies, please see the [NHS Digital GP Connect homepage](https://digital.nhs.uk/services/gp-connect){:target="_blank"}.

 We have identified three main types of customer: